IOEA: The grass-roots gospel of otaku culture | The Japan Times

 Epiphanies abroad drove Kanemitsu, Sato and Sakurai to launch the project.
 Kanemitsu visited an American comics convention in Minnesota and noticed that all of the artists were drawing in manga style.
 Sato was vacationing in Paris with his wife during Japan Expo, the largest Japan pop event outside of the archipelago.
 On the Champs Elysees, he says, “French otaku were everywhere.”

-Charismatic third co-founder Sakurai, self-branded as the kawaii culture ambassador at numerous U.S. conventions, died in late 2015 in a railway accident near his home in Nishi-Nippori, after he fell onto the tracks.
+Charismatic third co-founder Sakurai, who produced MoFA’s Kawaii Ambassadors global outreach project starting in 2009, died in late 2015 in a railway accident near his home in Nishi-Nippori, after he fell onto the tracks.
 His surviving partners are still shaken at the loss.

 “We had a meeting on that very night,” says Kanemitsu.
 “It was a shock to all of us.”